tillg/site2chunks/README.md

 - Site-specific configurations
 - Auto-detection from file domain
 - Dry-run mode for safe previewing
+- Delete entire files with no content value
 - Detailed statistics and warnings
 - Whitespace normalization